QUAL. Pre-Trial Therapy (PTT) workshops & resources

 Workshops are only in-person (not online) & can be tailored to your needs.
 They typically involve a full day workshop for c.8-20 people - what is practical depends on the venue you provide for the event - ideally it has breakout rooms for syndicate work or enough space to spread out in a large room.

 Workshops have been commissioned by counselling agencies / charities / other providers such as MIND, also NHS Trusts, Local Education Authorities, groups of counsellors who provide CPD for their local members & also informal groups of counsellors interested in PTT.

 If you are an individual & don't wish to commission a workshop, some commissioners are interested in having other counsellors from outside their organisation / group attend as this helps reduce the overall cost for them.
 What they charge such individuals is their decision, but it is usually c. £50 per person.
 Please get in touch & I'll let you know where workshops are taking place that you may be able to join.

 Other things you might like to know before making an enquiry:

-extensive resources are available on the day for reference purposes
+pre reading & post workshop resources are emailed, also extensive resources are available on the day for reference purposes